Ch. 6 Education

 1. Neo-Marxist Giroux:

-• The Marxist view is too deterministic - Rejects the view that the working-class passively accepts their position to become compliant workers.
+• The Marxist view is too deterministic - Rejects the view that the working class passively accepts their position to become compliant workers.

 • The existence of anti-school sub-cultures, truancy and exclusion suggests that both the hidden curriculum and the correspondence principle have failed.